Rushika Perera, Ph.D. | Rushika.Perera@ucsf.edu

 NSF predoctoral fellow

 Anthony hails from the east coast and grew up in Maryland where he completed his undergraduate studies at the University of Maryland, Baltimore County in the biological sciences and music.
 After graduating, he worked at the NIH as a post-baccalaureate fellow in the lab of Michael Lenardo to better understand the signal transduction pathways that regulate human T-lymphocytes.
 He is currently interested in identifying mechanisms used by pancreatic cancer cells to avoid immune clearance.
 In his spare time, he absolutely loves carrying around Tupperware to steal free food from seminars, eating copious amounts of food because he runs and bikes too much, and will gladly finish your leftovers.

 Suprit Gupta | email@example.com

 Suprit is originally from India where he received his Master’s degree in Biotechnology from Madurai Kamaraj University.
 He received his Ph.D. in Biochemistry from University of Nebraska Medical Center, Omaha in May 2017 working with Dr. Maneesh Jain on the role of Endothelin in Pancreatic Cancer (PC) tumor microenvironment (TME) with an overarching goal to improve the delivery and efficacy of current therapeutic modalities in PC.
-In the Perera lab, Suprit is interested in identifying the mechanisms that mediate cross-talk between pancreatic cancer cells and the microenvironment that contribute to growth, metastasis and the aggressive nature of this disease.
-In his spare time, Suprit enjoys watching movies, travel, exploring the city and playing cricket.
+In his spare time, Suprit enjoys watching movies, traveling, exploring the city and playing cricket.

 Zeynep Cakir | firstname.lastname@example.org